eratosthene/kmpc/docs/usingkmpc.rst

 On the far right of the screen, there are four buttons to control the brightness of the Raspberry Pi touchscreen.
 These do nothing if the rpienable flag is not set to true in the config file.
 They change the brightness from brightest at the top to dimmest at the bottom.
+See :ref:`configsystemsection` for details about rpienable.

 Playback Controls
 =================